krishna-lenkala/kraftwerk/capstone_final_module_24/README.md

 **What We Did:** We used *regression*—a method to predict numbers like calories or protein based on food weight and type.
 We also used a *Genetic Algorithm (GA)*, a clever tool that mixes and matches foods to find the best meal combos.
 **Expected Output:**
 - Regression gives nutrient predictions for a single meal (e.g., how much chicken gives 20g protein).
-- GA creates three meals totaling our targets (e.g., 1999.5 calories, 70.6g protein).
+- GA creates three meals totaling our targets (e.g., 1999.5 calories, 70.6g protein).<br>
 **Learning Type:** Supervised learning—our models learned from food data with known nutrients to predict or plan meals.

 ---

 ## Data Acquisition
 **Data Used:** We worked with a dataset of 375 foods, covering everything from apples to pizza.
 It includes columns like Food, Grams, Calories, Protein, Fat, and Carbs, plus categories (e.g., Dairy, Meat).
-**Source:** We started with the "Nutrition details for most common foods" dataset from Kaggle ([link](https://www.kaggle.com/datasets/niharika41298/nutrition-details-for-most-common-foods)), then added our own entries to reach 375 foods.
+**Source:** We started with the "Nutrition details for most common foods" dataset from Kaggle ([link](https://www.kaggle.com/datasets/niharika41298/nutrition-details-for-most-common-foods)), then added our own entries to reach 375 foods.<br>
 **Why This Data:** It’s diverse—calories range from 0 to 1373, protein from 0 to 89g—letting us build flexible plans.
 We didn’t need multiple sources since this single set covers meats, veggies, carbs, and more.
 **Visualization:** In the notebook, a bar chart shows category counts (e.g., 34 Dairy items, 25 Vegetables R-Z), proving we’ve got enough variety to solve our meal-planning problem.